BrownCSCI1230/lab08_trimeshes/README.md

 ### Stencil Code and Interacting with the UI ###
 **TODO**: explanation of UI and stencil code.
 Will do this after we write the code lol

-📝 **Task 1**
+📝 **Task 1 : Make a Triangle**

-Now that you know everything you need to know about triangles and trimeshes, it's time to create your own trimeshes!
+Now that you know everything you need to know about triangles and trimeshes, you're ready to begin creating your own trimeshes!

 You will first draw a triangle.
 In the Triangle class, fill out the `tessellate_triangle()` function stub.
-Use the coordinate points
+Use the following coordinate points:
 - `(-0.5, -0.5, 0)`
 - `(0.5, -0.5, 0)`
 - `(0, 0.5, 0)`